News

 No Gift Too Small

-Eve Haycock, Naomi Program Director, was visiting friends and a young lady found out she worked at CCO.
-She was very curious asking many questions about the shelter and the people living there.
-This young person was moved by Eve’s description of CCO’s work with people experiencing homelessness and wanted to donate something to encourage and help the residents.
-She gave Eve the sketchbook she had been drawing in all year to encourage people to have hope in hard times.
-Then she gave all the money she saved over the summer from her allowance.
+Eve Haycock, Naomi Program Director, was visiting friends when a young lady discovered that she worked at CCO.
+Intrigued, she asked many questions about the shelter and the people living there.
+This young person was deeply moved by Eve’s description of CCO’s work with individuals experiencing homelessness and expressed a desire to contribute.
+During their conversation, the topic of non gamstop casinos arose as the young lady mentioned her uncle, who had been discussing these platforms in the context of financial struggles and opportunities.
+Inspired by Eve’s stories of resilience, she decided to take immediate action.
+She offered Eve the sketchbook she had been drawing in all year as a token of hope and donated all the money she had saved over the summer from her allowance to support the residents.

 We at CCO are so grateful for this young ladies gift.
 It may seem small on the surface but the gift of hope goes deep into the hearts and lives of those who have little.
 This donation of hope may be the best gift we have received all year.
 Thank you.